-🎮 What is This Simulation?
+What is This Simulation?

-🧠 Neural Network Architecture
+๐ง Neural Network Architecture

 Each creature's brain is a feedforward neural network with:

-- 14 Input Neurons - Sensory information about the environment
+- 12 Input Neurons - Sensory information about the environment

-The network uses TensorFlow.js for computation and processes inputs every frame to determine the creature's
+The network uses TensorFlow.js for computation and processes inputs every frame to determine the creature's acceleration.

-📥 Neural Network Inputs (14 total)
+Neural Network Inputs (12 total)

-1. Vision Direction (-1 to 1): Weighted direction of food in vision cones. -1 = food on left, 0 = center/no food, 1 = food on right.
+1. Vision Direction (-1 to 1): Weighted direction of visible food. -1 = food on left, 0 = center/no food, 1 = food on right.

-2. Creature Direction (-1 to 1): Direction to closest creature in vision. -1 = creature on left, 0 = center/no creature, 1 = creature on right.
+3. Creature Direction (-1 to 1): Direction to closest visible creature. -1 = left, 0 = center/no creature, 1 = right.

-3. Creature Gender (-1, 0, 1): Gender of detected creature. -1 = male, 1 = female, 0 = no creature detected.
+4. Creature Gender (-1, 0, 1): Gender of detected creature. -1 = same, 1 = opposite, 0 = none.

-4. Creature Is Mate (0 or 1): Whether the detected creature is the current mate.
+5. Creature Is Mate (0 or 1): Whether the detected creature is the current mate.
 1 = is mate, 0 = not mate or no creature.

 7. Boundary X (-1 to 1): Normalized X position relative to center. -1 = left edge, 0 = center, 1 = right edge.